Stephen Lloyd: First term

 Throughout his first term in Parliament, Lloyd served as chair of a number of all-party parliamentary groups including those for Citizens Advice, microfinance, apprenticeships and further education and skills.
 He also served as vice chair of the APPGs on deafness, mental health, dementia, ageing and older people, town centre management, multiple sclerosis, trading standards, pharmacy, and justice for Equitable Life policyholders.
 Additionally, the Federation of Small Businesses and City and Guilds of London Institute invited him to be their respective champions in parliament.

 Lloyd founded the All Party Parliamentary Group on religious education in schools in 2010.
 He has led campaigns to improve, encourage and support RE teaching of the world's major faiths, and of the non-religious, in schools in England and Wales.
 The chair of the Religious Education Council praised him in The Times as a "key player" in promoting the importance of effective RE teaching in schools.

 From January to December 2014, Lloyd served as Parliamentary Private Secretary to the Secretary of State for Energy and Climate Change Ed Davey.
 Lloyd resigned this position in December 2014 over his "profound disappointment" that the Department for Transport's new road investment strategy did not meet the demands of a local campaign to properly improve the A27 road.

 Lloyd rarely rebelled against the coalition government on any parliamentary matter.
 Notable exceptions included his vote against tuition fee increases, which he later said the party "should have died in a ditch" to defend their position on.
 Lloyd has argued that by entering the 2010–15 coalition government, the Liberal Democrats "saved the country" but "killed themselves".

 Defeat

 Lloyd lost his seat at the 2015 general election to the Conservative Party candidate, Caroline Ansell, who won by 733 votes.
-The election resulted in a victory for the Conservatives, and the formation of the first Conservative majority government in 23 years.
 Later that month, Lloyd announced he would retire from politics.
 A resident-led fundraising campaign formed within days of Lloyd's defeat, with the aim of supporting him to contest the next general election.
 Lloyd refused the donations and urged that they were instead directed to Save the DGH, the local group campaign to restore services at Eastbourne District General Hospital.
 He then took a job as business development director for West End Studios, an event and exhibition company based in Eastbourne.

 In July 2016, Lloyd announced that he would seek selection as the Liberal Democrat candidate at the next general election.
 He attributed his change of mind to a petition created by local supporters two months before, which had asked him to stand again.